 — The knee injury and some divine guidance got Tom a deferment from the Vietnam Draft.

 — Tom left Wisconsin in the fall of 1966, 20 credits short of his degree (due to dropping classes where he was struggling or simply hated them), to attend dance classes at the Martha Graham Studio in New York.
 He stayed in New York until February, 1967, spent a month in the Virgin Islands and then went to San Francisco at the invitation of a college girlfriend.
-He enjoyed spending time in Haight-Ashbury before it exploded later in the summer of 1967.
+He enjoyed spending time in Haight-Ashbury, and was able to do it before it exploded in the summer of 1967.
 He also saw a lot of shows at Fillmore West — Joplin, Jefferson Airplane, Hendrix, etc. The girlfriend hadn’t changed, but Tom had, so things didn’t work out.

 — Tom ended up back in Wisconsin working and getting some cash to complete his degree.
 He was back in Madison for the spring and summer terms of 1968 and graduated with a B.S. in Economics.
 For whatever reason, he found classes to be much easier than before.

 — He then went back to New York and worked as a freelancer in the film production business for about five years.
-When he found himself flush with cash, he’d travel the world for four or five months at a time.
+When he found himself flush, he’d travel the world for four or five months at a time.
 East Africa and Italy in 1972 and Colombia in 1974 were the most memorable.

 — Tom attended Woodstock in 1969 and also visited the area in 1971, when this photo was taken.